 Chronic absenteeism is an important indicator of student engagement and is featured prominently in both state and federal accountability systems in Wisconsin.
-Students are considered to be chronically absent if they miss a certain threshold (at least 16% under state definition and more than 10% under federal ESSA definition) of school days out of the total number of school days during which they were enrolled.
+Students are considered to be chronically absent if they miss more than 10% of school days out of the total number of school days during which they were enrolled.
 Chronic absenteeism is calculated annually using attendance data submitted by schools through their Student Information Systems.

 Chronic absenteeism is a calculation that is derived from attendance data.
 For information about attendance data, please visit the About the Data - Attendance page.